 Under the modified standard, a driver found more at fault is also barred from recovering damages from any driver found less at fault.

 For example, if the victim of a truck accident has $100,000 in damages and is found ten percent at fault, the overall award is reduced to $90,000.
 In addition, the truck driver is barred from recovering damages because he was found ninety percent at fault for the accident.

-It is critical that you have an experienced personal injury attorney by your side to protect you from claims of fault in a truck accident.
+It is critical that you have an experienced personal injury attorney by your side to protect you from claims of fault in an Illinois truck accident.